Purification and Perturbations of Communication and Repeated Games: An Informal Analysis of Belief-Based Equilibria

 In the previous section we find several negative properties of PPE in repeated games with imperfect monitoring, and show that these are all the equilibria that are obtained without (private) randomization.
 Adding private randomization helps by introducing \textit{reputation} to the setting, as past actions can be indicative of their future strategy, introducing informativeness to private signals.
 This is captured by belief-based equilibria (diagrammed in Figure \ref{fig:BBE}):

-\begin{defn} A \textbf{belief-based equilibrium} of a repeated game (with public preferences) is a PBE such that, in any period where an agent does not play their myopic best response w.p.
-1, \begin{enumerate} \item the agent randomizes (or chooses different actions depending on $\omega$), \item the agent's action affects their own future strategy. \end{enumerate} Furthermore, for models with $A_{i,t}\subseteq \mathbb{R}^n$, agents put no weight on internal best responses after any history. \end{defn} Note that these equilibria can be constructed with deterministic (or even perfect) monitoring and public preferences.\footnote{In this case, they can overlap with belief-free equilibria: in settings with binary actions and public preferences, any belief-based equilibrium where agents randomize after every history is necessarily belief-free.
+\begin{defn} A \textbf{belief-based equilibrium} of a repeated game (with 2-players or public monitoring) is a PBE such that, in the first period where an agent does not play their myopic best response w.p.
+1, \begin{enumerate} \item the agent randomizes (ie. chooses different actions depending on $\omega$), \item the agent's action in that period affects their own future strategy. \end{enumerate} \end{defn} The first condition allows agents to make inferences about previous actions based on the observed signals, while (2) ensures these inferences are payoff-relevant through the inferred effect on others' strategies (otherwise signals remain a sunspot).\footnote{In multi-player games with private monitoring, these inferences may be payoff relevant through another channel, relaxing (2).
+In particular, they may contain information about a third party's signal, effectively serving to coordinate punishment when the first agent chooses a lower action, loosely ressembling an imperfectly correlated PPE.}

+Note that these equilibria can be constructed with deterministic (or even perfect) monitoring and public preferences.\footnote{In this case, they can overlap with belief-free equilibria: in settings with binary actions and public preferences, any belief-based equilibrium where agents randomize after every history is necessarily belief-free.
 However, the structure of incentives will vary across histories (being distributed differently between stage- and continuation-payoffs) in such a way that induces agents with private preferences to discriminate between these histories.}

-The first condition allows agents to make inferences about previous actions based on the observed signals, while (2) ensures these inferences are payoff-relevant through the inferred effect on others' strategies (otherwise signals remain a sunspot).
-The last condition is of lesser importance, but is desirable as perturbations to the public utility function can only rationalize extreme best responses.
-This rules out the proportional response equilibrium (eq. \ref{eq:prop.resp}) where $[0,1]$ is always a best response, but often prescribes interior actions.

 \cite{BO02} demonstrate a belief-based equilibrium with imperfect monitoring in a repeated prisoner's dilemma.
 A simple example in our public goods game with (deterministic) public monitoring is a strategy that each period randomizes between contributing $0$ (w.p. $\rho$) and following an atonement strategy (with proportionality $\alpha=\frac{\alpha_N}{1-\rho}$) which prescribes full contribution unless a low signal is observed and the agent did not deviate in the previous period, in which case $1-\alpha$ is prescribed.